-(a) Regulatory oversight.
+- (a) Regulatory Oversight.
 The Agency shall have primary responsibility for regulatory oversight of the Tribe's class II and III gaming operations.
-The Agency shall supervise its own staff and contractors and shall report to the Council.

-(b) Inspection.
-The Agency may employ inspectors (all of whom shall be licensed as gaming employees under this Code) who may be present at any gaming facility during any hours of operation, and who shall be under the sole supervision of the Agency and not under the supervision of a contract manager or employee of the Council.
+The Agency shall supervise its own staff and contractors and shall report to the Business Council. - (b) Inspection.
+The Agency may employ inspectors (all of whom shall be licensed as gaming employees under this Code) who may be present at any gaming facility during any hours of operation, and who shall be under the sole supervision of the Agency and not under the supervision of a contract manager or employee of the Business Council.
 Such inspectors shall have unfettered access to all areas of the gaming facilities at all times, including locked or secured areas.
 Personnel employed by the gaming operation or a contract manager shall provide such inspectors immediate access to all such areas on request at any time.
-Such inspectors shall report to the Agency regarding any failure by the gaming operation to comply with any applicable law, including this Code or any Secretarial procedures.

-(c) Protection of public health, safety, and the environment.
-The Agency shall assure that the construction, maintenance, and operation of any tribal Class II or Class III gaming facility shall at all times be conducted in a manner which adequately protects public health, safety, and the environment, and complies with all applicable federal and tribal laws.
-In particular, the Agency shall prepare a plan for the protection of public safety and the physical security of patrons in each of its gaming facilities, setting forth the respective responsibilities of the Agency, the security department of the gaming operation, any tribal police agency, and if appropriate, any federal, state, or local police agency.
+Such inspectors shall report to the Agency regarding any failure by the gaming operation to comply with any applicable law, including this Code or any Secretarial Procedures. - Protection of Public Health, Safety and the The Agency shall assure that the construction, Environment. maintenance and operation of any tribal class II or class III gaming facility shall at all times be conducted in a manner which adequately protects public health, safety and the environment, and complies with all applicable federal and tribal laws. particular, the Agency shall prepare a plan for the protection of public safety and the physical security of patrons in each of its gaming facilities, setting forth the respective responsibilities of the Agency, the security department of the gaming operation, any tribal police agency, and if appropriate, any federal, state or local police agency.
 The Agency shall review and approve floor plans and surveillance systems for each gaming facility and may confer with other governmental or private parties regarding the adequacy of such plans and systems.
 The Agency shall enforce the health and safety standards applicable to the gaming facilities in accordance with this Code.
 A gaming operation must obtain a certificate of compliance, which shall be issued by the Agency upon a determination that the gaming facility complies with such standards.